CJDS Policy Briefs

 Citation: Rahman, S.S., and Baranyi, S. 2020.
 “Development Partnerships with Middle-Income Countries (MICs).”
 CJDS Policy Brief Series.
 No. 2.
 Canadian Journal of Development Studies, Canada.

 Highlight: Land-based climate change policies affect ecologies and livelihoods, both locally and at the landscape scale.
 Case study research on forest conservation, hydroelectric dams, biofuel production, and “climate-smart” post-disaster reconstruction demonstrates how such initiatives can spark or deepen conflicts.

 Citation: Hunsberger, C., Corbera, E., and Vaddhanaphuti, C. 2020.
 “Climate Change Policies, Land Control and Conflict in Southeast Asia.”
 CJDS Policy Brief Series.
 No. 1.
-Canadian Association for the Study of International Development, Ottawa, Canada.
+Canadian Journal of Development Studies, Canada.

 Link to original CJDS article: https://doi.org/10.1080/02255189.2017.1343413